chrisy781/Computer_Vision_Group_27/readme.md

 Along with the well acknowledged paper on YoloV4, we also made use of a blog post [7] covering some details about how to train a model yourself.

 #### 3.1.1 Architecture
 The architecture described below is based on the paper from Bochkovskiy et al [1] and the blog post from Vivek Praharska [10].
 Just like the original Yolo, YoloV4 is a one-stage detector.
 This means that it processes an image just once, predicting the bounding boxes and classes in one go.
 This makes the algorithm fast.

+YoloV4 consists of three main parts,
+1. The backbone: Darknet
+2. The neck: an SPP Block + PANet
+3. The head: YoloV3

+The backbone:
 YoloV4 uses the darknet framework, which is a high performance framework that is written in C and CUDA.
-Darnknet is its backbone (more specifically CSPDarknet53).
-Darknet basically performs the object detection task, consisting of a regression task (for the bounding boxes) and classification task (object classes).
-Backbone: CSPDarknet53
-• Neck: SPP  PAN
-• Head: YOLOv3
-YOLO v4 uses:
-• Bag of Freebies (BoF) for backbone: CutMix and Mosaic data augmentation, DropBlock regularization, Class label smoothing
-• Bag of Specials (BoS) for backbone: Mish activa- tion, Cross-stage partial connections (CSP), Multi- input weighted residual connections (MiWRC)
-• Bag of Freebies (BoF) for detector: CIoU-loss,
-CmBN, DropBlock regularization, Mosaic data aug- mentation, Self-Adversarial Training, Eliminate grid sensitivity, Using multiple anchors for a single ground truth, Cosine annealing scheduler [52], Optimal hyper- parameters, Random training shapes
-• Bag of Specials (BoS) for detector: Mish activation, SPP-block, SAM-block, PAN path-aggregation block, DIoU-NMS
+Darnknet is its backbone, more specifically CSPDarknet53.
+CSPDarknet53 basically performs feature extraction, using convolutions and dense connections.
+Dense connections are like residual connections in ResNet, but also contain a dense layer in between.
+This performs some feature extraction in the residual connections, only letting the most important features through.
+The goal of the Dense connections is the same as in the residual connections in ResNet, namely alleviating the problem of the vanishing gradient.

+The neck:
+This part consists of two main parts, an SPP Block and PANet.
+Spatial Pyramid Pooling (SPP) is a block of multiple pooling layers with different pool size, of which all the outputs are then concatenated together.
+This increases the receptive field of the rest of the network.
+The paper by He et al. describes SPP in more detail [12]

+PICTURE

+PANet is used to shorten the information flow from input to top features.
+This is achieved by the used of three different techniques: Bottom-up Path Augmentation, Adaptive Feature Pooling & Fully-Connected Fusion.
+These techniques are fully described in the paper by Liu et al. [11]

+PICTURE

+The head:
+This part is the same as the head of the YoloV3 Network, as described in the paper of Redmon et al. [13].
+It predicts the values of the bounding boxes according to below:

+PICTURE

+Additionals:
+Dropblock: just like Dropout, only instead of dropping one feature, it drops a block of features.
+This is a better regulization technique than Dropout for object detection.
+The method is described in the paper by Ghiasi et al. [15]

+Class label smoothing: the class label is smoothed to prevent over-fitting.
+This is done by making a linear combination of the class label and a uniform distributed variable.
+This adds noise to the label, working like a regulizer.
+Muller et al. [14] describe why this method works as a regulizer.

 ### 3.2 Datasets
 Two different datasets were used to train separate YoloV4 models to compare.
 The first dataset was taken from the **OpenImagesV6**.
 The second dataset was found on "universe.roboflow.com"